ankaAR/bestiario5e/_creatures/ancient-copper-dragon.md

 alignment: chaotic good
 challenge: "21 (33,000 XP)"
 languages: "Común, Dragón"
-senses: "blindsight 60 ft., Visión en la oscuridad 120 ft.
+senses: "Vista ciega 60 pies (18 mts), Visión en la oscuridad 120 ft.
 (36 mts)"
 skills: "Engaño +11, Percepción +17, Sigilo +8"
-damage_immunities: "acid"
+damage_immunities: "ácido"
 saving_throws: "Des +8, Con +14, Sab +10, Car +11"
-speed: "40 ft., climb 40 ft., fly 80 ft."
+speed: "40 pies (12 mts), climb 40 pies (12 mts), fly 80 ft."
 hit_points: "350 (20d20+140)"
 armor_class: "21 (armadura natural)"
 ---

-***Legendary Resistance (3/Day).*** If the dragon fails a saving throw, it can choose to succeed instead.
+***Resistencia Legendaria (3/Día).*** If the dragon fails a saving throw, it can choose to succeed instead.

 ### Acciones

-***Multiataque.*** The dragon can use its Frightful Presence.
+***Multiataque.*** The dragon can use its Resistencia Pavorosa.
 It then makes three attacks: one with its bite and two with its claws.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +15 al ataque, alcance 15 pies, un objetivo.
-Impacto: 19 (2d10 + 8) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +15 al ataque, alcance 15 pies, un objetivo.
+Impacto: 19 (2d10 + 8) puntos de daño perforante.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +15 al ataque, alcance 10 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +15 al ataque, alcance 10 pies, un objetivo.
 Impacto: 15 (2d6 + 8) puntos de daño cortante.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +15 al ataque, alcance 20 pies, un objetivo.
 Impacto: 17 (2d8 + 8) puntos de daño contundente.

-***Frightful Presence.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.
+If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Resistencia Pavorosa for the next 24 hours.

-***Breath Weapons (Recharge 5-6).*** The dragon uses one of the following breath weapons.
+***Breath Weapons (Recarga 5-6).*** The dragon uses one of the following breath weapons.

 Acid Breath.
 The dragon exhales acid in an 90-foot line that is 10 feet wide.
-Each creature in that line must make a DC 22 Dexterity saving throw, taking 63 (14d8) acid damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 22 Dexterity saving throw, taking 63 (14d8) puntos de daño por ácido on a failed save, or half as much damage on a successful one.

 Slowing Breath.
 The dragon exhales gas in a 90-foot cone.
 Each creature in that area must succeed on a DC 22 Constitution saving throw.
 On a failed save, the creature can't use reactions, its speed is halved, and it can't make more than one attack on its turn.
 In addition, the creature can use either an action or a bonus action on its turn, but not both.
 These effects last for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself with a successful save.